Magnetized Thick Disks around Boson Stars: Introduction

 The perfect fluid equilibrium tori around boson stars also possess distinctive morphology compared to the Kerr black hole \cite{Meliani, Teodoro_2021b}.
-The equilibrium tori in the Kerr spacetime are typically characterized by a cusp located at their inner edge with the exception of a small range of configurations limited to specific angular momenta of the disk \cite{Abramowicz, Font_2002}.
+The equilibrium tori in the Kerr spacetime are characterized by two different types of solutions, which are distinguished by the presence of a cusp located at the inner edge.
+Solutions with a cusp emerge if the specific angular momentum of the disk lies between the specific angular momenta corresponding to the marginally stable and the marginally bound orbit \cite{Abramowicz, Font_2002}.
 In contrast, the equilibrium configurations for boson stars constructed in the literature do not form an inner cusp.
 This distinction has implications on the possible scenarios for dynamical evolution of the accretion disk such as the formation of run-away instabilities \cite{Abramowicz_1983, Daigne, Font_2002}.
 Boson stars can further support topologically non-trivial configurations like two-centered tori which can be disjoint or connected by a cusp.
 These topologies are absent for the Kerr black hole, although they occur for other exotic compact objects like naked singularities \cite{Stuchlik_2000, Slany}.
 Another interesting feature is the formation of static surfaces for counter-rotating equilibrium tori around boson stars \cite{Collodel_2017, Teodoro_2021b}.
 These surfaces are defined as the cross-sections where the fluid is at rest with respect to a zero angular momentum observer (ZAMO) at infinity.
 Thus, they serve as a boundary separating regions where the fluid moves in prograde and retrograde direction, respectively.